MERG-DEV/CANMIOfirmware/README.md

 The Universal firmware for CANMIO, CANBIP, CANFLIMIO E/F/FF/O and CANVxxxxx boards with PIC18F25K80 and PIC18F26K80 processors and 16MHz clocks.

+# Version 3C

+Release version, identical to version 3C Beta 1 except for removal of the Beta flag

+This version uses CBUSLIB version 2M

 # Version 3C beta 1